Ecwid/ecwid-api-docs/README.md

 # Changelog

+## September 15, 2017

+- New version of Ecwid CSS Framework: 1.2.5.
+It includes a fix for the drop downs display in Firefox.
+[Get the latest CSS Framework](https://developers.ecwid.com/api-documentation/ecwid-css-framework)

 ## September 12, 2017

 - Added support for full and partial refunds for [Ecwid Payments](https://support.ecwid.com/hc/en-us/articles/211954289-Ecwid-Payments-US-Canada-and-UK-).
 Refund information is available in read-only mode [in order details in REST API](https://developers.ecwid.com/api-documentation/orders).